ecbush/xenoGI/TUTORIAL.rst

 In this case there is only one locus family, number 4216.
 This locus family originated on branch s2 of the species tree.
 It it found in syntenic region 4189, and it's origin point in the gene tree is the root branch of that tree.
 The remainder of this line consists of a listing of the genes in this locus family.
 In this case there are 3, one in each of the 2 S. enterica strains, and 1 in the S. bongori strain.

 The next element of the output is the source family.
 Because we're looking at an origin family, the source family for that will be what we call an initial family--initial family 3506 in this case.
-(This bit of information would be useful if you wanted to go back to the original initial family and look at how it was split up into origin families).
+(This bit of information would be useful if you wanted to go back to the initial family and look at how it was split up into origin families).

 The next elements are 3 score matricies, showing the raw, core synteny, and regular synteny scores for the genes in this origin family.
 All of these scores take on values ranging from 0 to 1.